yuanwentian/trajectory-optimization/README.md

 #### 2.2.4 MuJoCo Installation
 1) If you do not have a license, get your license key following the website https://www.roboti.us/license.html .

-2) Download MuJoCo Pro 150 from MuJoCo website https://www.roboti.us/index.html , choose "mjpro150 linux"
+2) Download MuJoCo Pro 150 from MuJoCo website https://www.roboti.us/index.html , choose "mjpro150 linux".

 3) Unpack the file in your preferred location (home as an example), and **copy the license to the the bin folder** (~/mjpro150/bin).